modular/modular/KGEN/docs/public/programming-manual.md

 ### Mojo types are just parameter expressions

-While we've shown how you can use parameter expressions within types, in both Python and Mojo, type annotations can themselves be arbitrary expressions.
+While we've shown how you can use parameter expressions within types, type annotations can themselves be arbitrary expressions (just like in Python).
 Types in Mojo have a special metatype type, allowing type-parametric algorithms and functions to be defined.
 For example, you can define an algorithm like the C++ `std::vector` class like this: